aya49/omics_asthma/README.md

 - ```.../predictscore-<test type: loo=leave one out, Mfold = 10 fold cross validation>```: performance of a feature set in the model
 - ```.../tune```: number of factors used vs error rate (tries all number of factors to tune out best number of factors to use); only exists if model was tuned

-other plots: blue = ERs, orange = DRs (see sections in [mixOmics](https://cran.r-project.org/web/packages/mixOmics/mixOmics.pdf) for details)
+Other plots: blue = ERs, orange = DRs (see sections in [mixOmics](https://cran.r-project.org/web/packages/mixOmics/mixOmics.pdf) for details)
-- ```.../arrows``` plotArrow(): each sample is plotted as an arrow, start/end of arrow is its position in factors of feature type 1/2 (if there's more than 2 feature types: start/end of arrow is its position as calculated by the median of factors of all feature types / factors of each block); short arrows mean strong agreement between feature types :)
+- ```.../arrows``` plotArrow(): each sample is plotted as an arrow, start/end of arrow is its position in factors of feature type 1/2 (if there's more than 2 feature Types: start/end of arrow is its position as calculated by the median of factors of all feature types / factors of each block); short arrows mean strong agreement between feature types :)
 - ```.../circos``` circosPlot(): indicates whether or not features between feature types are correlated
 - ```.../heatmap``` cim(): rows = class, columns = feature type; features can be found in the loading csv
 - ```.../loadings``` plotLoadings): indicates contribution / coefficient of each feature towards model